Using video to share your skills

 Video editing is by far the most time-consuming and frustrating task when it comes to producing content on social media – but it doesn’t have to be.
 Nobody expects your videos to be shot and edited like you’re James Cameron, especially if you’re new to it.
 All new smart phones come with a basic built-in video editor, allowing you to crop and make quick changes.

-If you want something more advanced, there are free video editing apps like InShot that are very easy to master after a few hours of practice.
+If you want something more advanced, there are free video editing apps (like the two mentioned above) that are very easy to master after a few hours of practice.
 If you persist, editing videos can be a fun and enjoyable experience.
 When in doubt, ask others for help, search for tutorials online or invest in a professional freelance editor (search Fiverr).

 SHARING VIDEOS